tarekziade/mwcat/README.md

 Wikipedia has 40 top categories.

-Requirements: Python 3 and a good internet connection.
+Requirements: Python 3, a good internet connection and a lot of time.

 Run `make install` and then `make extract`